-These mobile advertising mechanisms let you rule the road with your logo, company name, website, phone number and more right there, grabbing attention.
+These mobile advertising mechanisms let you rule the road, grabbing the attention of other drivers with graphics displaying information, such as your logo, company name, website and phone number.
 Car wraps for businesses are especially attractive if you’re pushing for broader brand awareness, recognition and reach.
 These days, who isn’t?

-What exactly are fleet vehicle wraps, and are they right for your business?
+You probably want to know what exactly fleet wraps are and if their right for your business.
 Let’s explore how these visual advertisements can put some pep in your vehicles’ steps and curate more impactful branding.

 What Are Fleet Wraps?